 Deep Understanding of Complex Legal Grounds: Many successful writs are based on critical claims such as:

-Ineffective Assistance of Counsel: Proving that your trial or appellate attorney's performance fell below professional standards and prejudiced your case.
+Ineffective Assistance of Counsel: Proving that your trial or appellate attorney's performance fell below professional standards and prejudiced your case, including failing to inform the client of a plea offer made by the State.

 Newly Discovered Evidence: Unearthing new, material evidence of actual innocence that was not available at the time of trial.